 Jess didn’t notice Katie leaning on her door frame until she coughed.
 Strong, square jaw.
 Broad shoulders.
 Rugged half-shaved, half-ashy blue pixie cut.
-Jess always imagined that Katie would have made an excellent shield-maiden in a past life, especially now, with her inscrutable expression and large, shrewd eyes that burned a hole into Jess as Katie surveyed her.
+Jess always imagined that Katie would have made an excellent shield-maiden in a past life- but even now, with her inscrutable expression and large, shrewd eyes that burned a hole into Jess as Katie surveyed her.

 The powerful gaze made Jess shift uncomfortably, causing chips to spill over into one of the many deep gorges in her unmade comforter.

 “Okay, this isn’t healthy,” Katie finally commented, “You need to shut that computer off and come hangout in the living room with us.
 We’re going to order pizza, have a few drinks, and watch a movie.”

 Jess looked up at Katie with a puppy pout.